shashankvaranasi/shashankvaranasi/README.md

 - 🤖 Applying LLMs to solve real-world problems and enhance backend intelligence
 - 🌍 Active in the Web3 space — from NFTs to DeFi
 - 🧑‍💼 Former ReFi Degen @ Open Forest Protocol — handled community growth, moderation, and engagement across Telegram, Discord, and Twitter
-- 📍 Based in Valsad, India
+- 📍 Based in India

 ---